 1915: Professor Max L. Margolis and Horace Stern are scheduled to speak at the annual meeting of the Jewish Publication Society of America which is being held at Dropsie College in Philadelphia, PA.

 1916: Birthdate of Ephraim Katzir, former President of Israel.
 Born Katchalski in Kiev, Katzir came to Palestine in 1925.
 A biophysicist, Katzir taught at Hebrew University and served as department hair at the Weizmann Institute in Rehovot.
 One result of his research was the creation of a synthetic fiber for internal surgery that can be dissolved by body enzymes.
 He served as Israel's fourth President (a largely ceremonial position) from 1973 to 1978

-1916: As French and British negotiated the post-war disposition of Ottoman Empire, British Foreign Secretary Sir Edward Grey sent a letter to Paul Cambon, the French Ambassador to the Court of St. James ratifying Cambon’s version of the partition that would eventually be known as the Sykes-Picot Agreement.
+1916: As the French and British negotiated the post-war disposition of Ottoman Empire, British Foreign Secretary Sir Edward Grey sent a letter to Paul Cambon, the French Ambassador to the Court of St. James ratifying Cambon’s version of the partition plan that would eventually be known as the Sykes-Picot Agreement.

 1916: The will of Shalom Aleichem was published in the New York Times and read into the Congressional Record of the United States.